Ziouche-maroua/Chat-App/README.md

 Feel free to explore the code, contribute, or reach out with any questions!

-### Check out the live project: chatapp-self-eight.vercel.app
+### Check out the live project: https://chatapp-self-eight.vercel.app/